plone/documentation/develop/addons/schema-driven-forms/creating-a-simple-form/creating-a-package.rst

 We need to install *plone.app.z3cform* to ensure that our forms have the proper widgets and templates available.

+There are two options to continue working on the package.
+The easiest option is to run the buildout from the *example.dexterityforms*.
+This allows you to directly work on this package without an extra buildout.
+In this package a buildout is included, for details on how to run buildout see `docs on writing your own add-ons. <http://training.plone.org/5/eggs1.html`_

-Finally, we add this package to our *buildout.cfg* and re-run *bin/buildout*.
+The second option is to add the package to an existing buildout.
+Add this package to our *buildout.cfg* and re-run *bin/buildout*.

 ::